bit34/Bit34-Injector/README.md

 This is a C# dependency injection (DI) library with a small set of features (by design).

 ## **Who is it for?**
 It is primarily developed to be used in conjunction with our other libraries.
-Its simple nature makes it an easy point to start learning DI.
+Its simple nature also makes it an easy point to start learning DI.

 ## **What does dependency injection do anyway?**
-If you are new to DI just jump into [this Unity3D tutorial project](https://github.com/bit34/Bit34-DI-UnityExamples) to learn its usage and advantages.
+If you are new to DI just jump into [this Unity3D tutorial project](https://github.com/bit34/bit34-injector-unityexamples) to learn its usage and advantages.

 ## **Basic example**
 ```
 using System;
-using Com.Bit34Games.DI;
+using Com.Bit34Games.Injector;

 //  A class that we need to access its reference in other classes
 class UserData